|Funding Program:||Investment Road and Rail Program

 |Corridor:||Sydney - Brisbane

-The project has upgraded the Pacific Highway to provide 14 kilometres of four-lane divided road from south of Kundabung, where it connects to the Oxley Highway to Kundabung project that is currently under construction, to the Kempsey Bypass.
+The project has upgraded the Pacific Highway to provide 14km of four-lane divided road from south of Kundabung, where it connects to the Oxley Highway to Kundabung project that was opened to traffic in March 2018, to the Kempsey Bypass.
 The project, built to Class-A (Arterial) standard, includes a new grade separated interchange in the vicinity of Kundabung Road and Rodeo Drive, two new rest areas, and a new heavy vehicle inspection facility.